In this post:

-Quartz at Work found those companies with an active volunteering program have more engaged, productive, and loyal employees.
+Quartz at Work found those companies with an active volunteering program have more engaged, and loyal employees, with an increase in employee productivity.
 When we compare this with other research, our financial returns start to look a lot better.

 The Society for Human Resource Management (SHRM) estimates the average cost to replace an employee is around 6-9 months of their salary.
-So strategies you can create that revolve around retaining talent are well worth the time.
+Strategies you can create that revolve around retaining talent are well worth the time.

 No matter how much your business is making, when you start applying figures like the above, it’s clear the financial benefits your business can reap against the costs of starting a corporate volunteering program.